ethanjosephscott/My_RTD_Server/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to my personal documentation!
+Welcome to my personal documentation Server!
 ========================================

 .. toctree::
    :maxdepth: 2
-   :caption: Random:
+   :caption: 🤷‍♂️Random:

    page1
    page2

 .. toctree::
    :maxdepth: 2
-   :caption: IBM I:
+   :caption: 🧙‍♂️IBM I:

    ibmiclgennote

 .. toctree::
    :maxdepth: 2
-   :caption: Computer Repair:
+   :caption: 🪛Computer Repair:

    bioskeys
    warrantylookup